Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 4. To create your local clone, press the 'Enter' key.

+#### Running The Application

-5. Open an internet browser.
+1. Open an internet browser.

-6. Run the index.html file to initiate the application.
+2. Run the index.html file to initiate the application.

 #### Post Deployment Tests